 Isometric drawing examples

-Illustrator and art director Mauco created this isometric map to represent the areas surrounding the SPECTRUM buidling in London.
+Illustrator and art director Mauco created this isometric map to represent the areas surrounding the SPECTRUM building in London.
 It shows just the main roads and landmarks to help people orientate themselves.

 Jing Zhang is an illustrator working mainly with clients in the advertising industry.
 She's built a particular reputation for her detailed exploded isometric designs, including this creation for Slack.
 It's part of a series to accompany the brand's stories, focusing on elements such as a happy mobile workforce (above).